 What happens next?

-As a first step, we are asking for feedback on the content and format of our current guidance.
-The responses we receive will help us to redraft the guidance.
-Our survey for doctors and professionals closed on 16 January and we are now analysing the results.
+As a first step, we asked for feedback on the content and format of our current guidance.
+The responses we received will help us to redraft the guidance.
+Our surveys for doctors, professionals and patients have now closed and we are analysing the results.

 Throughout 2017 we will work with a task and finish group made up of members representing a range of perspectives including legal, medical, health, social care, and patient representatives to redraft the guidance.